Herbert Altshuler: Military career and background

 On June 27, 1997, he was promoted to brigadier general.
-Upon his return from Bosnia in January 1998, he resumed command of the 351st Civil Affairs Command until March 2000, when he took command of the 89th Regional Support Command in Wichita, Kansas.
+Upon his return from Bosnia in January 1998, he resumed command of the 351st Civil Affairs Command until March 2000, when he took command of the 89th Regional Support Command (RSC) in Wichita, Kansas.
 On October 7, 2000, he was promoted to major general.
 He departed the 89th RSC on April 22, 2001, to assume command of the United States Army Civil Affairs and Psychological Operations Command (Airborne), where he served until 2007.
 He was then transferred to the newly created United States Africa Command (USAFRICOM) as director of strategy, plans and programs.

 Altshuler retired on December 30, 2008, and was awarded the Distinguished Service Medal.

-His military education includes the Infantry Officer Basic and Advanced Courses, Basic Airborne, Ranger and Special Forces courses, the Civil Affairs Officers Advanced Course, Command and General Staff College, and the U.S. Army War College.
+His military education includes the Infantry Officer Basic and Advanced Courses, Basic Airborne, Ranger and Special Forces courses, the Civil Affairs Officers Advanced Course, United States Army Command and General Staff College, and the United States Army War College.

 His awards and decorations include two awards of the Defense Superior Service Medal, three awards of the Legion of Merit, the Bronze Star, the Purple Heart, three awards of the Meritorious Service Medal, the Army Commendation Medal with "V" Device and five Oak Leaf Clusters, The Combat Infantryman Badge, the Parachutist Badge, Ranger and Special Forces Tabs and numerous campaign and service medals.
 General Altshuler holds a Bachelor of Science degree from the United States Military Academy and a Master of Business Administration degree from James Madison University.